-Starry Night Studio takes you step-by-step through the process of creating your very own masterpiece.
+Each Starry Night Studio takes you step-by-step through the process of creating your very own masterpiece.
 Great for family groups, friends out for a night, or companies looking for a unique bonding experience for employees.
-Call us to find out how you can schedule your own private Starry Night Studio!
+Call 859-236-4054 to find out how you can schedule your own private Starry Night Studio!

 Starry Night Studio Gallery

-Below are some of the paintings we've made at previous Starry Night Studios.
+Here's a sampling of the paintings we've made at previous Starry Night Studios.
 See one you like?
-Send us an email and have your own private Starry Night Studio so you and your friends or family can create it!
-If you don't see anything you like, you can always ask us to do a custom painting for you, too.
+Send us an email and have your own private Starry Night Studio with your friends or family!
+Don't see anything you like?
+You can always ask us to create a custom painting for you, too.

 Youth Arts Fair

 Every spring, the Arts Commission of Danville/Boyle County organizes and sponsors the Youth Arts Fair with local public and home school teachers, providing the opportunity for local K-8 students to exhibit their work before their entire community at the Community Arts Center.

 Wagons and Wheels Contest and Parade

 Each summer, the Arts Center presents an opportunity for wagon, bicycle and tricycle riders to showcase their creativity and be part of the Great American Brass Band Festival parade.

 Open to children entering grades 2-6, this week-long camp introduces campers to activities in visual arts, music, and dance, keeping the creative juices flowing all summer long!